-The Company expects to contribute a minimum of approximately \$433 million and \$412 million to its defined benefit pension plans in 2004 and 2005, respectively.
-The Company's estimates of its defined benefit pension plan contributions reflect the provisions of the Pension Funding Equity Act of 2004, which was enacted in April 2004.
-Of the \$433 million minimum amount the Company expects to contribute to its defined benefit pension plans in 2004, the Company contributed approximately \$213 million during the three months ended March 31, 2004 and an additional \$106 million on April 15, 2004.
+As of June 30, 2004, the Company had contributed the entire \$461 million minimum amount it expects to contribute to its defined benefit pension plans in 2004.
+The Company expects to contribute a minimum of \$450 million to its defined benefit pension plans in 2005.
+The

+Company's estimates of its defined benefit pension plan contributions reflect the provisions of the Pension Funding Equity Act of 2004, which was enacted in April 2004.